spyder-ide/spyder-docs/doc/panes/editor.rst

 Code cells
 ~~~~~~~~~~

-A "code cell" in Spyder is a block of lines, typically in a script, that can be easily executed all at once in the current :doc:`ipythonconsole`.
+A "code cell" in Spyder is a block of lines, typically in a script, that can be easily executed all at once in the current :ref:`panes-console`.
 This is similar to "cell" behavior in Jupyter Notebook and MATLAB.
 You can divide your scripts into as many cells as needed, or none at all—the choice is yours.